aristt/idtoken/avoiding_common_attacks.md

 ## Denial of Service by Block Gas Limit

-No loops are included in the contracts' code
+No loops are included in the contracts' code.

+## Integer Overflow and Underflow

+The IdToken contract inherits from ERC20 contract which use SafeMath library to prevent Integer Overflow and Underflow.